puritys/chromeSecureShell/README.md

 I want to use chrome secure shell on Windows and Mac, but it doesn't satisfy my usual operation habits.
 So I improved it by adding more options.

-Auto login to SSH server: I add a new feature that can save the password in the local storage.
+1. Auto login to SSH server: I add a new feature that can save the password in the local storage.
 It will automatically login in server without typing password.

-Chinese typing:
+2. Chinese characters typing:

 # Demo Video